To create a new score, use one of the following options:

 There are three ways to change existing score instruments:

-This chapter explains music creation on standard staves only, see also tablature and percussion chapters.
+This page explains music creation on standard staves only.
+See also the tablature and percussion pages.

-MuseScore supports virtually unlimited undo to revert input mistake.
-Click the undo button on the far right of the toolbar, or use the standard keyboard shortcut Ctrl+Z (Mac: Cmd+Z).
+MuseScore supports virtually unlimited undo history, so you don't have to worry about making mistakes.
+Just click the undo button on the far right of the toolbar, or use the standard keyboard shortcut Ctrl+Z (Mac: Cmd+Z).

 To add a note or rest to the score, start by selecting a location to begin entry.
 You can use the mouse or the keyboard navigation commands.

-If you forget to select a starting location first, MuseScore places the cursor at the last input position, or in some other logical place, so be sure the cursor is where you intend.
+If you don't select a starting location first, MuseScore places the cursor at the last input position, or in some other logical place, so be sure the cursor is where you intend.

 Once in note input mode, enter notes left to right by first selecting a duration and then entering a pitch or rest.
 When you are done entering notes in this location and are ready to do something else—for example, entering notes at a different location, adding other markings, or performing other operations like copy and paste—you can leave note input mode by clicking the note input button or pressing N again.
 You can also press Esc to return to normal mode from note input or any other mode.